 Michigan Ross offers a world-class MBA in a flexible format that allows you to integrate studies with your existing personal and professional commitments.
+The curriculum is delivered using a hybrid model of on-site and distance learning to suit your busy schedule.

 Once a month for 21 months, you convene with faculty and classmates for on-campus residencies, typically held Friday through Saturday.
 Friday evenings are often used for group meetings, review sessions, speakers, and skill-building workshops.